RasaHQ/rasa/docs/api/custom-nlu-components.rst

 .. note::
     If you create a custom featurizer you should return a sequence of features.
-    E.g. your featurizer should return a matrix of size (token-size x feature-dimension).
+    E.g. your featurizer should return a matrix of size (number-of-tokens x feature-dimension).
     The feature vector of the ``__CLS__`` token should contain features for the complete message.

 Component